-Attend a meeting:
+Attend a Meeting

-Community Member of the Month:
+Community Member Spotlight

-Featuring Ankita Mukhtyar of the Escobedo Lab:
+Featuring Paxton Thedford of the Wiesner Lab:

 The College of Engineering is committed to diversity as a critical element in ensuring that our teaching remains connected to real-world problems, our research remains relevant and cutting-edge, and our social composition includes a variety of voices, thoughts, ideas, and opinions.
 What we are doing to build and sustain the pipeline of outstanding women and underrepresented minority students will impact our world for decades to come.